 Partnership to End Homelessness

-The Orange County Partnership to End Homelessness is a coalition of housing and service providers, local government and the broader community working together to prevent and end homelessness in Orange County.
-For more information about the OCPEH and its initiatives please email the Homeless Programs Coordinator.
+The Orange County Partnership to End Homelessness (OCPEH) is a coalition of local government officials, service providers, and community members working together to prevent and end homelessness in Orange County.
+For more information about OCPEH please consult the Governance Charter or contact the Homeless Programs Coordinator.